The-GPT-Warriors/ASLFrontend/plans.md

 ## Tay's Plans
 - Add CSS styling in the homepage and the header
-- Implement draft of game code into the website and add it to the header
+- Implement draft of game code into the website and add a timer - change images to spaceships
+- Add ChatGPT Review

 ---

 ## Ethan's Plans
 - Code a baseline for the game
 - Start work on backend API to store usernames and scores
+- Work on Create() function so that users are created when they play the game